-Everyday life and activities can have an effect on hair health and damage your tresses, meaning you need to know how to repair damaged hair.
-Styling, coloring, chemical treatments and heat can cause a lot of hair damage, but also less obvious agents like pollution, UV rays, chlorine and humidity can have an impact on hair damage.
+Understanding how to repair damaged hair is vital for keeping locks healthy.
+Everyday life and activities can have an effect on hair health and damage your tresses.
+Styling, coloring, chemical treatments and heat can cause a lot of hair damage.
+In addition to this, less obvious factors like pollution, UV rays, chlorine and humidity can cause hair damage.
 Our ultimate guide will walk you through how to care for damaged hair, so you can have those gorgeous tresses you dream of.

-There’s a long list of things that can cause our hair to become damaged.
+There’s a long list of things that can cause our hair to become damaged and lead to hair breakage.
 Identifying these is the first step in the journey to gorgeous, healthy hair.
 Some obvious causes include:

 However, there are some less obvious causes for damaged hair that you may not have considered.
 These can include:

 - UV damage from the sun